 things to do in Carmarthenshire

-Just to the west of Black Mountain, on the edge of the Brecon Beacons National Park, the Dolaucothi Arms is a perfect base for some hill walking.
+To the west of Black Mountain, on the edge of the Brecon Beacons National Park, the Dolaucothi Arms is a perfect base for some hill walking.
 From gentle walks through riverside woodland to hill-bagging the high points in the Beacons.
 And if you want to avoid the crowds on Pen-y Fan, we are right in the tranquil Cambrian Mountains, with great walks for all abilities right on our doorstep.

 Nearly all of us here love hill walking, though our family of pugs prefer the shorter distances!
 We can help you plan a walk just to exercise your dog or a whole day in the hills with a great place for a lunchtime break.